-- Batter-baserunners or baserunners are in jeopardy until they get back to their base when the ball is live. - A baserunner may not return to a preceding base, after the ball has been declared dead, if he has touched a succeeding base, or after a following baserunner has scored. - A baserunner may not return to retouch a missed base after crossing the commitment line. - B. Two baserunners may not occupy the same base simultaneously. - EFFECT Sec.
-9 B The first baserunner touching a base shall be entitled to occupy it until he has touched the next base legally, or is forced to leave the base due to the batter becoming a baserunner.
+- Batter-baserunners or baserunners are in jeopardy until they get back to their base when the ball is live. - A baserunner may not return to a preceding base, after the ball has been declared dead, if they have touched a succeeding base, or after a following baserunner has scored. - A baserunner may not return to retouch a missed base after crossing the commitment line. - B. Two baserunners may not occupy the same base simultaneously. - EFFECT Sec.
+9 B The first baserunner touching a base shall be entitled to occupy it until they have touched the next base legally, or are forced to leave the base due to the batter becoming a baserunner.
 The following baserunner may be put out by being tagged with the ball. - C. A baserunner shall not run bases in reverse order so as to confuse the fielders, or to make a travesty of the game. - EFFECT Sec.
-9 C The baserunner shall be declared out and the ball is dead. - D. A batter-baserunner or baserunner may not return to touch a missed base or one he had left illegally, once he enters his team area or out of play territory. - Sec.
-9 D Once a batter-baserunner or baserunner, who has not yet been declared out, enters his team area or out of play territory and returns to the field of play in an attempt to touch a missed base, he is to be called out immediately.
+9 C The baserunner shall be declared out and the ball is dead. - D. A batter-baserunner or baserunner may not return to touch a missed base or one they have left illegally, once they enter their team area or out of play territory. - EFFECT Sec.
+9 D Once a batter-baserunner or baserunner, who has not yet been declared out, enters their team area or out of play territory and returns to the field of play in an attempt to touch a missed base, they are to be called out immediately.